ErtanOzdemir/weather-app-with-redis-cache/backend/README.md

 The Weather App implements caching using Redis to improve performance and reduce the load on the external API.
 Cached data is stored for a duration of 6 hours.
 If data is found in the cache, it will be returned with the `isCache` property set to `true` in the response.

-## License

-This Weather App is open-source and available under the [MIT License](LICENSE).

-Feel free to reach out if you have any questions or need further assistance!